July 6th-11th, 2018

 In January 2008, Grisanti launched Jen Grisanti Consultancy Inc., a highly successful consulting firm dedicated to helping talented writers break into the industry.
 Drawing on her experience as a studio executive where she gave daily notes to executive producers/showrunners, Grisanti personally guides writers to shape their material, hone their pitches and focus their careers.
 Since launching the consulting firm, Grisanti has worked with over 800 writers specializing in television, features and novels.
 Due to her expertise and mentorship, seventy-five of her writers have staffed on television shows and forty have sold pilots, five that that went to series.

-Besides other short and feature films, Menotti co-wrote Lo chiamavano Jeeg Robot (‘They Call Me Jeeg Robot’), the first Italian superhero film, nominated for best screenplay and winner of seven statuettes at the David di Donatello Awards 2016.
+A founding member of the Writer’s Guild of Italy, he has written hundreds of TV series episodes and several films.
+His last feature, Benedetta Follia, is currently among the top three highest-grossing Italian movies in 2018.
+Menotti is also known for Lo chiamavano Jeeg Robot (‘They Call Me Jeeg’), the first Italian superhero film, nominated for best screenplay and winner of seven statuettes at the David di Donatello Awards 2016.

 Scott Collette is a writer and story consultant with a background in pre-sales film financing and international distribution.